Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Analytical Framework and Main Identification Results

 Our main identification result relies on restrictions imposed on the dependence structure across time.
 To do so, we rely on copula theory.
-Copulas are functions that enable us to separate the marginal distributions from the dependence structure of a given multivariate distribution.
+Copulas are functions that enable us to separate the marginal distributions from the (scale-free) dependence structure of a given multivariate distribution.
 In our context, we are interested in the subcopula between the untreated potential outcome and group membership across time.
-Working with copulas in our case will allow us to avoid restricting the marginal distribution of the potential outcomes across time.
+Working with copulas in our case will allow us to avoid restricting the type of marginal distribution of the potential outcomes as well as its heterogeneity across time.
 To fix ideas, let us first provide a formal definition of the (sub)copula. \begin{definition}[\cite{Nelsen2006}] A two-dimensional subcopula is a function $C$ with the following properties: \begin{enumerate} \item $Dom C=S_1\times S_2$, where $S_1$ and $S_2$ are subsets of $[0,1]$ containing $0$ and $1$; \item For all $u,u' \in S_1$, and $v,v' \in S_2$ such that $u\leq u'$, and $v\leq v'$, we have:

 \item $C(0,v)=C(u,0)=0$ for all $(u,v) \in S_1\times S_2$, and $C(1,v)=v$, $C(u,1)=u$ for all $(u,v) \in S_1\times S_2$. \end{enumerate} \end{definition} A copula is a special case of a subcopula where $S_1=S_2=[0,1]$.
 For a fixed $v \in S_2$, $u \mapsto C(u,v)$ is usually called the horizontal subcopula.
-The link between the joint distribution and the subcopula has been established by the well-known Sklar (1959) theorem, which provides the following lemma when applied to our context: \begin{lemma}[Sklar, 1959] There exists a unique subcopula $C: \overline{Ran} F_{Y_{td}}\times \{0,q,1\} \rightarrow [0,1]$ such that
+The link between the joint distribution and the subcopula has been established by the well-known Sklar (1959) theorem, which provides the following lemma when applied to our context. \begin{lemma}[Sklar, 1959] There exists a unique subcopula $C: \overline{\operatorname{Ran}} F_{Y_{t0}}\times \{0,q,1\} \rightarrow [0,1]$ such that